 However, smaller congregations typically have a hard time reaching and retaining adults with children, because small churches have so much difficulty attaining "critical mass" in activities for children and youth.
 Parents who don't see a consistent group of youngsters in their child's age-group will often look elsewhere for a religious connection.
 Difficulty reaching younger families is a challenge that tends to compound itself.
 The Fact 2008 study shows that congregations with a larger percentage of older adults are less likely to grow numerically.
-(See figure 8 in Faith Communities Today: 2008, First Look.)
+(See figure 8 of Fact 2008 "First Look".)